DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/Lambda-APIG/README.md

 2. CloudWatch forwards logs to another service (lambda) via subscription
 3. Lambda ships logs to log aggregation service

+Note, log group will automatically created as part of lambda creation but it will not be created until lambda is triggered for the very first time.

 #### Limitations

 - Cannot search across multiple log streams